Carniol Plastic Surgery NJ Hair Loss Center offers a number of Hair Loss treatments tailored to your needs.

 Hair Transplant IS NOT needed for all patients

-PRP treatments to the scalp bring a high level of growth factors to rejuvenate the scalp and allow for healthy, fuller hair in both women and men.
+PRF treatments to the scalp is the leading regenerative medicine treatment to the scalp, allowing for healthy, fuller hair in both women and men.
 In the office, a small amount of blood is taken from your arm.
 It is then spun in a centrifuge.
 The growth factors and platelets are then separated, and combined to make a platelet rich fibrin and platelet rich plasma combination.
 This is injected into the scalp.
 By using this technology, the growth factors are even more effective!
-We use this treatment together with hair transplant to get the best results.
+Patients will undergo three treatments each 1 month apart to jumpstart the hair recovery process.
+We can also use this treatment together with hair transplant to get the best results.

 Does Dr. Carniol do “scarless hair transplant?”